ja3ferabdaoui/UserManager/readme.md

 ```
 $ php artisan key:generate
 ```
-8. Run these commands to create the tables within the defined database and populate seed data
+8. Run these commands to create the tables within the defined database
 ```
-$ php artisan migrate --seed
+$ php artisan migrate
 ```

 ## Run